 CJUS 1101 – Introduction to Law Enforcement

 This course covers the spectrum of policing in America.
 It is a comprehensive introduction to policing including its historical evolution, recruiting, community policing and use of force perspectives.
 The course covers the various policing agencies at the local, state, and federal levels.
 A review of the recruitment process for becoming an officer is provided so students can learn of the requirements for applying to a certain agency or department.
-This course is designed to develop a working knowledge of the world of policing and concludes with a look at technology in the 21st century and the use of force.
+This course will examine police administration from multiple perspectives; from a systems perspective emphasizing the interrelatedness among units and organizations; from a structural perspective emphasizing administrative principles, management functions, and the importance of guidelines; a human behavioral perspective emphasizing the human element in organizations; and a strategic management perspective emphasizing communications and information systems, performance evaluations, strategies and tactics to increase effectiveness of police agencies.

 CJUS 1102 – Basic Law Enforcement I